 You simply need to split the process into phases and proceed step-by-step.
 Here's how to develop a new product.

-5 steps to create your tech product and wowing the market
+5 steps to develop your tech product and wowing the market

 1. Clearly define the product and objectives